 Last year, the majority of you reading this experienced what it was like to work remotely.
 Back when the pandemic lockdown started, there was a 158.8% increase in fully remote workers.
 However, now that we are getting back to normal, most workers are still requesting remote work.
-Is this because workers believe remote jobs on the rise?
+Is this because workers believe remote jobs are on the rise?
 Or are people asking to work at home in fear of COVID-19?

 More Jobs Openings Now Than Before the Pandemic